The value of customer loyalty to your brand

 • Number of customer referrals – With the right marketing tools, you’ll be able to track the progress of each customer from referral to first sale.

-• Churn rate – A tool used to measure the success of your business in relation to retaining existing customers.
+• Churn rate – A tool used to measure the success of your business in retaining existing customers.

 • Net Promoter Score (NPS) – A score from 1-10 that determines the likelihood of your customer recommending your brand to others.